 Hachiyas are thought of as "baking" persimmons and are commonly peeled and puréed into a pulp to add to baked goods.
 They add stable moisture and a mild, pumpkin-like flavor to cakes, puddings, and other treats.
 Unlike Fuyu persimmons, they work less well raw since they need to be very ripe (and thus super soft) to be tasty.

-They are also used to make hoshigaki, Japanese dried persimmons where they are hung to dry.
+They are also used to make hoshigaki, Japanese dried persimmons that are hung to dry.

 Hoshigaki (Dried Persimmons)